tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 Hand-over-hand locking - a scalable linked list (or maybe):
 Idea: instead of lock the whole linked list whenever trying to `insert`, we can only lock the node.
 However, in practice, it is hard to make such a structure faster than the simple single lock approach, as the overheads of acquiring and releasing locks for each node of a list traversal is prohibitive.

+### Chapter 35 - Intro to Persistence

+Crux: How should I/O be integrated into systems?
+What are the general mechanisms?
+How can we make them efficient?